RediSearch/RediSearch/docs/Commands.md

 indexing and reindexing of existing documents.

 !!! note
-    Depending on how the index was created, you may be limited by the amount of additional text attributes which can be added to an existing index.
-If the current index contains less than 32 text attributes, then `SCHEMA ADD` will only be able to add attributes up to 32 total attributes (meaning that the index will only ever be able to contain 32 total text attributes).
+    Depending on how the index was created, you may be limited by the number of additional text attributes which can be added to an existing index.
+If the current index contains fewer than 32 text attributes, then `SCHEMA ADD` will only be able to add attributes up to 32 total attributes (meaning that the index will only ever be able to contain 32 total text attributes).
 If you wish for the index to contain more than 32 attributes, create it with the `MAXTEXTFIELDS` option.